ovh/docs/pages/account_and_service_management/account_information/all_about_username/guide.en-ie.md

 > [!warning]
 > As a reminder, it is **essential** that the backup email address is **different** from the account’s main email address.
 >
 > Avoid using email addresses linked to a domain name that you manage from your Control Panel.
 If your domain is blocked, you will no longer receive our notifications.
+If you are in this situation, follow [the procedures in this guide](/pages/account_and_service_management/account_information/ovhcloud-account-login#invalid-email).
 >

 #### Enabling two-factor authentication